Business leaders see peace boost if Netanyahu loses Israeli election

 And though a centre-left government may spend more on social and welfare issues, the potential benefits of a return to a peace process outweigh the risks, they say.

-Netanyahu's campaign focus on security issues and the threat from Iran's nuclear programme has failed to inspire voters, who say economic issues are their overriding concern .
+Netanyahu's campaign focus on security issues and the threat from Iran's nuclear program has failed to inspire voters, who say economic issues are their overriding concern.
 After nine years in power over three terms, there's also some Netanyahu fatigue.

 Dov Moran, a leading high-tech entrepreneur and developer of the USB flash drive, said he believes that for Israel to be economically successful, peace is required.